iirthw/iirthw/README.md

 ### Hi there 👋
-I am Coputer Vision and Computer Graphics enthusiast! ✨ And I love research.
+My name is Vasyl Mykhalchuk, I am Coputer Vision and Computer Graphics enthusiast! ✨ And I love research 🤓.
-Super geek 🤓
 <!--
 **iirthw/iirthw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.